Updated: This Tutorial has been updated to work with UE5.6+

 We are now going test this (ignore the animation for now) you will also notice your character is sliding around a lot.

-I feel our swim speed was ok, lets change our braking and change it to 150 this is your call what you set it to.
+I feel our swim speed is ok; however, let’s change our braking deceleration swimming to make it feel a little more natural; we will change it to 150 however depending on your game this is your call as to what you set it to.

 Setting up the Animation Blendspace